 A second option to decrease social-economic inequality would be to better allocate means of production.

 Should we make mandatory for companies to distribute a fair share of their stocks to their employees, the employees would earn the money they are making due to their productivity on top of their salary: they would be shareholders of the company they work for.

 I believe it would as well make companies and employees more productive because they’d have other financial incentives to work harder to earn a higher dividend on their stocks.

 In an ideal world, there would be as many companies as there are people and the employee status wouldn’t exist.

 Your boss would become your client and your colleagues, your competitors.

-You could charge what you would deem fair for your services but would take the risk to lose your clients suddenly, should you provide low quality work.
+You could charge what you would deem fair for your services but would take the risk to lose your clients in a matter of seconds, should you provide low-quality work.

 Utopian, but sound.

 You do so when you create companies (giving society value), or buy companies (cheating your way into giving society value) or any other assets.